ratalla816/Atalla-AI/README.md

   ## Deployment

-  This application is deployed using render https://atalla-ai.onrender.com
+  The backend is deployed using Render https://atalla-ai.onrender.com and the frontend is deployed using Vercel https://atalla-ai.vercel.app/

   ## Usage